Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 Pitta governs digestion, heat, and transformation.
 When Pitta is aggravated:

-• Digestive fire (Agni) becomes sharp
+• Digestive fire becomes sharp

 • Acid increases even without food